dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/pack-uris-in-wpf.md

 ## Absolute vs. Relative Pack URIs

 A fully qualified pack URI includes the scheme, the authority, and the path, and it is considered an absolute pack URI.
-As a simplification for developers, [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] elements typically allow you to set appropriate attributes with a relative pack URI, which includes only the path.
+As a simplification for developers, XAML elements typically allow you to set appropriate attributes with a relative pack URI, which includes only the path.

 For example, consider the following absolute pack URI for a resource file in the local assembly.